Mruczuu/Online-Store/README.md

 Online Store Project

-We will put here some more details in future :)
+We will put here some more details in future.

 I hope everything will work fine.

+:)